numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 *archive*
  An external archive or simply an archive is the set of non-dominated solutions, obtained over an algorithm run.
-We can, at each point :math:`t` in time (in terms of :math:`t` performed function evaluations) associate the set of all mutually non-dominating solutions that have been evaluated so far.
-We will typically denote the archive after :math:`t` function evaluations as :math:`A_t` and use it to define the performance of the algorithm in terms of a (quality) indicator function :math:`A_t \rightarrow \R` that might depend on a problem'satisfies underlying parameterized function and its dimension and instance.
+At each point :math:`t` in time (that is after :math:`t` function evaluations), we consider the set of all mutually non-dominating solutions that have been evaluated so far.
+We denote the archive after :math:`t` function evaluations as :math:`A_t` and use it to define the performance of the algorithm in terms of a (quality) indicator function :math:`A_t \rightarrow \R` that might depend on a problem's underlying parameterized function and its dimension and instance.